LeRobert/gpt-chat-summarization-assistant/README.md

 Run the assistant with `python app.py` and click on the link in the terminal.

-By running GPT Chat and Summarization Assistant you agree to our [disclaimer]().
+By running GPT Chat and Summarization Assistant you agree to our [disclaimer](https://github.com/LeRobert/gpt-chat-summarization-assistant/blob/main/DISCLAIMER.md).

 ## Features

-- Set the personality of the AI Assistant from preset personalities or describe a custom one
+- Set the personality of the AI Assistant from preset personalities - or describe a custom one
 - Modify the randomness of text generation
-- Equations are displayed with LaTeX
+- Equations provided in response are rendered with LaTeX
-- Text is formatted with markdown
+- Response is formatted with markdown
-- Download a current conversation
-- Summarize an arbitrarily long PDF or webpage
+- Summarize an arbitrarily long PDF or webpage.
-- AI Assistant tries to create the headings and subheadings
 - Select a summarization form - text summary, bullet points, focus on question
+- Download a current conversation or a summary

 ## Contributing